As most IT contractors are aware, if your contracts are caught by IR35, then your finances will take a serious hit.

 HMRC bases its definition of ‘disguised employment’ on many factors – including employment status rules as well as a growing number of court rulings and precedents.

-Understandably, many contractors take out IR35 insurance (which is often referred to as ‘tax investigation insurance’) to cover them in the event of a status challenge by HMRC.
+Understandably, many contractors take out IR35 insurance (often referred to as ‘tax investigation insurance’) to cover them in case HMRC challenges their status.

-For this reason, Qdos offers Freelancer Tax Protection, affording total peace of mind in the event of a PAYE compliance visit or enquiry.
+For this reason, Qdos offers Freelancer Tax Protection, affording total peace of mind during a PAYE compliance visit or enquiry.

-Your case will be handled by an experienced consultant who will deal with all HMRC correspondence from start to finish.
+Your case will be handled by an experienced consultant who will handle all HMRC correspondence from start to finish.

-This product covers legal representation costs of up to £50,000 and can cover previous tax years too (retroactive cover).
+This product covers legal representation costs of up to £50,000 and can also cover previous tax years (retroactive cover).

-All this for a premium of £99 (£8.25 per month) – including Insurance Premium Tax – per year.
+All this is for a premium of £99 (£8.25 per month), including insurance premium tax, per year.

 2. Tax Liability Cover (TLC35)

-Qdos TLC35 covers not only the representation costs listed above but also any additional tax, NIC, interest and penalties arising from an HMRC enquiry.
+Qdos TLC35 covers the representation costs listed above and any additional tax, NIC, interest and penalties arising from an HMRC enquiry.

 This provides contractors with a financial umbrella against the ever-increasing risk of enquiry.